 Don’t worry, we’re not dumpster diving for clothes.
 But if you wear a pair of jeans for the day, and nothing too terrible has happened to them, hang them back up and wear them again later in the week.
 You can do this with shirts and pajamas as well.
-It definitely cuts back on the amount of times you do laundry each week
+It definitely cuts back on the number of times you do laundry each week

 Planning more meals that involve no cooking is a great way to not only be healthier but to save on gas or electric bills.
 Ok, that doesn’t mean a bag of chips counts as a meal.
 I’m talking fresh produce, salads or overnight oats.
 Get 2 weeks of free meal plans!

 I know this one can sound a bit icky and if you’re a vegetarian, just go ahead and move on.
 For those of you who cook chicken, turkey or pork, hanging on to the bones to make a bone broth is a good way to again, make the most out of your food.
 One Extreme Cheapskate father gets discounts on fish and makes concoctions out of the fish’s bones, heads and eyeballs.
-He claims some pretty great and healthy meat are in the heads.
+He claims some pretty great and healthy meat is in the heads.
 I’ll leave that to you and your gag reflexes.
 I don’t know if I could eat an eyeball.

 Having an office party?
 Graduation?
 Wedding?
 Get in on the chance to get a free meal.
 Even if socialization isn’t your thing.
 I’m not saying you have to take table scraps from the people sitting next to you at Applebees just enjoy a complimentary meal when it’s offered to you.
 Earn FREE gift cards on your lunch break.

 If you know Sunday is free sample day at the local grocery store…head on in!
 Not only is this your chance for free food, but they usually hand out coupons as well!
 Some Extreme Cheapskates just go ahead and ask for the entire plate of free food.
-Let’s remember the other people and just take one.
-Free samples can add up pretty quickly anyway.
-Our family has been known to consider lunch just a free sample day at Costco.
-This isn’t so much because we try to save money but because we have terrible time management skills.

 This is an old school cheapskate move I’ve seen since I was a kid.
 You take a towel and fold it to fit right next to the crack under your door to prevent air from seeping in or out.
 A very simple measure to take that may just help out a bit.